Peng-Yujie/MyLeetCode/0000-notes/graph.md

 ### BFS

-Starts from the root node and explores all of the neighbor nodes at the present depth prior to moving on to the nodes at the next depth level.
+Starts from the root node and explores all the neighbor nodes at the present depth prior to moving on to the nodes at the next depth level.